Ukraine women's national under-19 football team

 The Ukraine women's national under-19 football team represents Ukraine women in international football in the UEFA Women's Under-19 Championship and finals of the FIFA World Youth Championship (under-20).
 It is controlled by Football Federation of Ukraine, the governing body for football in Ukraine.

+History

+UEFA Women's Under-19 Championship

+The Ukraine U-19 team has never qualified for the UEFA Women's Under-19 Championship.